Connect with us

 Utilities – Are there connections for electricity, water, and sewer on the plot?
 If not, you will need to install them, which can be quite expensive in remote areas.

-It is important to confirm that the land on sale has been zoned for residential building.
+It is important to confirm that the land on sale has been zoned for residential buildings.
 You should also check with the local authorities to confirm there are no restrictions that may prevent you from pursuing your custom home building plan.

 Property taxes – You should find out whether there are any unpaid taxes on the land as well as the rates that you will be paying annually for holding the property.

-You may want to engage a land planner to evaluate the slope of the plot, the type of soil, water table level, existing vegetation and other issues that may dictate the type of buildings that can be established on the property.
+You may want to engage a land planner to evaluate the slope of the plot, the type of soil, water table level, existing vegetation, and other issues that may dictate the type of buildings that can be established on the property.

 3. Evaluate every expense

-Land ownership often comes with many hidden costs such as permit fees, electricity connection, payments for fixing a septic system, among other outlays.
+Land ownership often comes with many hidden costs such as permit fees, electricity connection, and payments for fixing a septic system, among other outlays.

 4. Examine your finances